Ivan Tsonchev

 Ivan Stefanov Tsonchev was a Bulgarian Army General and revolutionary (komitadji).

 Biography

 Ivan Tsonchev was born on 19 August 1859 in Dryanovo, then in the Ottoman Empire.
 He became a volunteer and a participant in the Russo-Turkish War from 1877-1878.
 After the establishment of the Bulgarian Principality he became an officer and participated in the Serbian-Bulgarian War of 1885.
 Later he was the leader of the Supreme Macedonian-Adrianople Revolutionary Committee in the period 1901-1903.
 Tsonchev was the main organizer of the Gorna Dzhumaya Uprising in 1902 and a participant in the Ilinden-Preobrazhenie Uprising in 1903.

-There were many Bulgarian officers who fought at the time of the revolutionary struggles in Macedonia, but among them there was only one general and this was Ivan Tsonchev.
-He did so in spite of the arrests, internships and repressions organized by the government, he had been periodically a subject.

 General Ivan Tsonchev died on 16 December 1910.